- Chart

 Disclaimers:

-The information provided is for informational purposes only and does not constitute financial advice.
-Numerical data regarding market share, financial metrics, and historical returns are estimates and may vary based on the source and methodology.
-Users should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.
+This JSON output is for informational purposes only and does not constitute financial advice.
+Market share data is an estimation and may not reflect precise current figures.
+Financial data and projections are subject to change and market volatility.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.